imperfectlink/PowerProps/docs/source/interface.rst

 |

-Alt-clicking the Copy button will only copy the settings from the custom property and only affect objects with a corresponding property.
+Alt-clicking the Copy button will copy the property to objects that don't already have it and use the default value instead of the value on the active object.

 |